julia-dizhak/congestion-tax-calculator/README.md

-# Congestion Tax Calculator

-Welcome the Volvo Cars Congestion Tax Calculator assignment.
+# Volvo Cars Congestion Tax Calculator

-This repository contains a developer [assignment](ASSIGNMENT.md) used as a basis for candidate intervew and evaluation.
+This repository contains an [assignment](ASSIGNMENT.md) with a logic for congestion tax calculator in Gothenburg area.

-Clone this repository to get started.
-Due to a number of reasons, not least privacy, you will be asked to zip your solution and mail it in, instead of submitting a pull-request.
+## Demo

+...

+## Solution

+...

+## Run project locally

+Project build using a Node.js framework [nestjs](https://nestjs.com/)

+## Requirements

+...